New Hampshire's 4th State Senate district

 New Hampshire's 4th State Senate district is one of 24 districts in the New Hampshire Senate.
 It has been represented by Democrat David Watters since 2012.

 Geography

-District 4 is based in Strafford County, including Dover and the nearby towns of Barrington, Rollinsford, and Somersworth.
+District 4 is based in Strafford County, including the city of Dover and the nearby towns of Barrington, Rollinsford, and Somersworth.
 Between 2002 and 2012, the district included most of Belknap County and two towns in Strafford County.

 The district is located entirely within New Hampshire's 1st congressional district.
 It borders the state of Maine.